sanity-io/sanity-plugin-documents-pane/README.md

 - `debug` (bool, optional, default: `false`) In case of an error or the query returning no documents, setting to `true` will display the query and params that were used.
 - `initialValueTemplates` (function, optional) A function that receives the various displayed, draft, and published versions of the document, and returns a list of initial value templates.
 These will be used to define buttons at the top of the list so users can create new related documents.
 - `options` (object, optional) An object of options passed to the listening query.
 Includes support for `apiVersion` and `perspective`.
+- `duplicate` (bool, optional, default: `false`) Enables a duplicate action in the context of the document list of the document pane.
+Useful for retaining existing editing context when needing to create new incoming references.

 ## Resolving query parameters with a function and providing initial value templates